What Happens In The Manic Phase Of Bipolar Disorder?

 Typically, people can experience emotional changes and move from one mood to another without difficulty.
 People with bipolar disorder, however, have more difficulty moving from one phase or mood than others.
 Recognizing potential warning signs of bipolar disorder is essential for knowing when to seek help.
 If you or someone you know is experiencing any of the following symptoms of mania that may be associated with bipolar disorder, consider consulting with a professional who can provide screenings and, if necessary, further testing, a diagnosis, and treatment.

-• People with bipolar disorder often feel overly ambitious during the manic phase of the disorder.
+• People with bipolar disorder are often overly ambitious during the manic phase of the disorder.
 During manic episodes, productivity may seem to be much higher.
 However, as the manic episode begins to shift to a state of depression, it may become difficult to focus on the task at hand, leaving many projects incomplete.

 Treatment for bipolar disorder

-The type of medication that is used to treat bipolar disorder may vary depending on the type of the disorder and severity of symptoms.
+The type of medication that is used to treat bipolar disorder may vary depending on the type of disorder and the severity of symptoms.
 Antipsychotics and mood stabilizers are common drugs used to treat mania.
 Always consult with a healthcare professional prior to starting or stopping any medication.

 Psychotherapy involves learning about changes in mood and how to effectively cope with them.
 Therapists can also educate participants’ families about bipolar disorder symptoms and help them develop ways to be supportive during episodes.
 Psychotherapy also focuses on recognizing potential triggers for changes in episodes and ways to avoid them.
+Other therapies, including electroconvulsive therapy (ECT), exist to help quell severe symptoms of bipolar disorder.

 Navigating manic episodes with online therapy